It’s easy to get a bit confused about this specific soap type and the best places to get it.

-Essential oils come from plants and fruits in the whole form and are typically soaked in alcohol to extract their essence.
+Essential oils come from plants and fruits in whole form and are typically soaked in alcohol to extract their essence.

-When essential oils (Like almond oil for example) are added to bars of soap, body wash, hand soap, laundry detergent, candles etc., there is little chance for irritation.
+When essential oils (Like almond oil, for example) are added to bars of soap, body wash, hand soap, laundry detergent, candles etc., there is little chance for irritation.

 Sticking with fragrance-free soap bars or ones scented with essential oils is a must for sensitive skin.

 B. Soaps Require Fats – But Which Ones Are Safe?

 There are 3 general groups of fats that are often used when combined with lye to create a fatty acid, required in the production of soaps.
 They include:

 - Pressed Oils; ex.
 Jojoba Oils, Olive Oil, Shea Butter, Coconut Oil